RPirruccio/resume-lm/memory-bank/projectbrief.md

 *   **Frontend:** Next.js 15, React 19, TypeScript
 *   **UI:** Shadcn UI, Tailwind CSS
 *   **Backend/Database:** Supabase (PostgreSQL)
+*   **Resume Tailoring AI Backend:** LangGraph, Python, Docker, Resume-Matcher
-*   **AI Integration:** Vercel AI SDK, various LLM providers
+*   **AI Integration (General/Other Features):** Vercel AI SDK, various LLM providers (Note: Vercel AI SDK role for resume tailoring is superseded by the LangGraph backend)

 ## 6. Scope Considerations

 *   Initial focus is on resume building and tailoring.
+A significant architectural enhancement involves developing a new LangGraph-based backend for the tailored resume feature.
 *   Cover letter generation is a potential future feature (indicated by `has_cover_letter` fields).
 *   The system should be robust in handling data from AI models, including optional or missing fields.